.yaml)Create the configuration file at ~/.config/twidgets/widgets/custom.yaml

 local_y: int = my - widget.dimensions.y - 1 # -1 for top border

-Note that the widget border color will automatically be updated on every mouse click, without utilising your
+Note that the widget border colour will automatically be updated on every mouse click, without utilising your

 mouse_click_actionfunction.